threefoldtech/info_grid/src/terraform/terraform_basics.md

 ## Find your Node

-The choice of the node is up to the user.
-They need to do the capacity planning.
+we have two options here(using the scheduler or searching for a node in the capacity explorer)

+- Use the [scheduler](resources/terraform_scheduler.md), scheduler will help you find a node that matches your criteria
-Make sure you choose a node which has enough capacity and is available (up and running).
+- You do the capacity planning your self and make sure you choose a node which has enough capacity and is available (up and running).

 > Check [Exploring Capacity](../dashboard/explorer/explorer_home.md) to know which nodes fits your deployment criteria.